johanwilliams/leakomatic_api/README.md

 ## Development Status

 This integration is currently in active development.
+Current version: 0.1.0

 Future enhancements planned:
 - Support for multiple devices
 - Enhanced error handling and recovery
 - More detailed alarm state reporting
 - Historical data analysis features
 - Additional sensor types for various device metrics

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the terms of the license included in the repository.